 - Pregnant women

 The bacteria most often cause a gastrointestinal illness.
 In some cases, you can develop a blood infection (septicemia) or inflammation of the covering of the brain (meningitis).
-Infants who are 5 days or older and children often have meningitis.
+Infants and children often have meningitis.

 In adults, the disease may take many forms, depending on what organ or organ systems are infected.
 It may occur as: